Presidency confirms Obono-Obla’s sack – The Sun Nigeria

 The letter conveying his sack was delivered to the Solicitor-General of the Federation and Permanent Secretary Ministry of Justice, Obono-Obla’s supervising ministry.

-According to the source, the embattled aide may, in addition, face prosecution with regard to his academic credentials, specifically the WAEC Certificate issue.
+The embattled aide may in addition, face prosecution with regard to his academic credentials, specifically the WAEC Certificate issue, the source said.

-The source added Government may request the University of Jos to withdraw his law degree and the Nigerian Law School to debar him from practice.
+It added that government may request the University of Jos to withdraw his law degree and the Nigerian Law School to debar him from practice.

 This is owing to the conclusion of the ICPC investigation, the recommendations of which were approved in full by President Buhari.